pranavkumar2001/SpaceInvader/README.md

 # SpaceInvader Game
 ## Description
 This is a Space Invader Single Player Computer Game.
+It contains two variations, one is auto fire and other being manual fire.
 ## Inspiration
 Computer games are gaining huge popularity in recent times.
 Moreover python provides an easy way to create effective games using its libraries such as pygame,turtle etc.
 ## Technolpogy Used